Krish-1218/Vendor-Performance-Analysis/README.md

 ## 🚀 Project Overview

-This project analyzes vendor performance using sales, purchase, and inventory data to uncover insights that help improve profitability and decision-making.
+This project analyzes vendor performance using sales, purchase, and inventory data to uncover insights that improve profitability and decision-making.

 The project follows a complete data analytics pipeline:
 **SQL → Python → Power BI**